Checkio-Game-Missions/checkio-empire-can-it-pass/info/story.md

-Enemies are trying to pass near between buildings and obstacles.
+Enemy infiltration squad is attempting to move between the buildings and obstacles in maze-like base.
-But should we be worried?
-Maybe enemy troops will stuck in a dead end.
+Central intelligence is not sure that the infiltration team will get stuck in one of the many dead ends around the base.